go-modules/modules/README.md

 ```

 ### Binders
-Modules are bound using a modules.Binder.
-Binders are created with the modules.NewBinder function, which optionally
+Modules are bound using a *Binder*.
+Binders are created with the *NewBinder* function, which optionally
 accepts functional option arguments.
 ```go
 binder := modules.NewBinder(modules.LogWriter(os.Stdout))